Carlos Sainz Sr.: Return to Ford (1996–1997)

-Sainz responded by rejoining Ford for the 1996 season.
+Sainz was supposed to return to Toyota for 1996 season, however the Toyota Team Europe was banned for the season following the cheating scandal surrounding the Celica's turbo restrictor.
+Instead Sainz decided to join the factory Ford, bringing the Repsol sponsorship with him.
 He spent two seasons with the squad, aboard the Ford Escort RS Cosworth and later, the Escort World Rally Car.
 In 1996, he won the inaugural Rally Indonesia and with five other podium finishes to his name, he took third place in the drivers' world championship, behind Mitsubishi's Tommi Mäkinen and Subaru's McRae.
 In the 1997 season, he again won the Indonesian round, along with the Acropolis Rally, but again lost the title fight to Mäkinen and McRae.
 However, he won the Race of Champions at the end of 1997.

 Return to Toyota (1998–1999)

-Sainz then departed, once again, for Toyota, partnering Didier Auriol and helping to further the Corolla World Rally Car project that had been instituted in 1997, as part of the Cologne recovery from the embarrassment of exclusion from the world championship on the penultimate round of the 1995 season.
+Sainz then departed, once again, for Toyota, partnering Didier Auriol and helping to further the Corolla World Rally Car project that had been instituted in 1997, as part of the Cologne based team's recovery from the embarrassment of exclusion from the world championship on the penultimate round of the 1995 season.